-ATA is a non-profit Oregon group formed by community residents to develop a system of hiking, mountain biking, and equestrian trails in the mountains and meadows of the Applegate and Rogue valleys.
+The Applegate Trails Association (ATA) is a non-profit Oregon group formed by community residents to develop a system of hiking, mountain biking, and equestrian trails in the mountains and meadows of the Applegate and Rogue valleys.
 We cooperate with public land agencies, community organizations, and private landowners to preserve and connect historic trails for the broader community and generations to come.
+ATA is funded by chairitable donations and an all volunteer staff.

 Our aim is to conserve our valley's valuable resources, the land, the views, and the biodiversity,